Strong, Lee, Taua pace Nevada in Potato Bowl win over Tulane

 Tulane should be a team to contend with in the American Athletic Conference next season, especially with quarterback Michael Pratt returning.
 Pratt, who was the first Tulane freshman to win a game as a starter since 1985, also brings back most of his receivers.

-Coach Jay Norvell has Nevada headed in the right direction, and Strong will be back next year along with leading rushers Lee and Toa.
-Nevada will need to find some answers on a defense that will be hit hard with graduation.
+Norvell has Nevada headed in the right direction, and Strong will be back next year along with leading rushers Lee and Toa.
+Nevada will need to find some answers on a defense that will be hit hard by players graduating.

 UP NEXT